-BUSINESS OBJECTIVES AND
+BUSINESS OBJECTIVES AND IMPORTANT DEVELOPMENT

-IMPORTANT DEVELOPMENT

-Objectives:
+Objectives

 - 1. Develop and create brand awareness.
 Supply high quality product and services to domestic and export markets. - 2.
 Develop state-of-the-art and low-cost production processes that make efficient use of resources. - 3.
 Create innovative products that can differentiate from other suppliers and exceed demands of customers. - 4.
-Employees are efficient and loyal to the company. - 5.
-The company becomes a desirable place to work for. - 6.
+Employees are efficient and loyal to the company.
+Be a desirable place to work for. - 5.
+Get certified as a member of "Private Sector Collective Action Coalition against Corruption Committee" - 6.
 Provide good return to shareholders and stakeholders.